bcolomer/bcolomer/README.md

 ### Hi there  👋👋 I´m Barbara

-- 🌱 I’m currently learning Web development in CPIFP Alan Turing, Malaga
+- 🌱 I’m a web developer in development ...

 ##